Bucknell-Biol364/Project_1_Group_1_2024/Working Folder/Version 3 - Final/Project-1-Group-1-Tutorial---v3.md

 driving this?
 After reflection, please see below for an explanation!

 ## Filter the data by species:

+The filter() function allows one to separate and isolate specific data for analysis.
+Filtering may help organize a dataset because it allows one to extract data that aligns with one’s inclusion criteria.
+Below, the tutorial filters the iris data into separate species with the names of each species serving as the inclusion criteria for that given filter.

 ``` r
 setosa_data <- iris.raw.data |>